The "good" Boussinesq equation: a Riemann-Hilbert approach: Spectral analysis

 \subsection{Preliminaries}

 The Lax pair (\ref{operatorLaxpair}) can be expressed as the compatibility condition of the equations

 where $\varphi(x,t,k)$ is a scalar-valued eigenfunction and $k \in \C$ is a spectral parameter.
-We can rewrite the first equation in (\ref{scalarLaxpair}), which is a third-order differential equation, as a first order system by defining the vector
+We can rewrite the first equation in (\ref{scalarLaxpair}), which is a third-order differential equation, as a first-order system by defining the vector

 In terms of $\Phi$, the equations in (\ref{scalarLaxpair}) can be written as

 where $\tilde{L} \equiv \tilde{L}(x,t,k)$ and $\tilde{Z} \equiv \tilde{Z}(x,t,k)$ are given by

 In order to treat the three linearly independent solutions at once, we rewrite (\ref{Philax}) in matrix form as